Chex Party Mix Recipe

 Chip Dip Recipes with Sour Cream – If you have a tub of sour cream and a few more ingredients, you can make a delicious dip.

-Crispy Zucchini Parmesan Chips – No one has to know how nutritious these are.
+Crispy Zucchini Parmesan Chips – No one has to know how easy these cheese crisps are to make.
 All they’ll care about is that they’re absolutely delicious!

 Bacon Wrapped Jalapeños – Spicy food lovers will go crazy over these yummy snacks!
 I make them in my air fryer, but you can bake them in the oven if you want.